-The regular work week for full-time clerical staff shall consist of five (5) consecutive work days of seven (7) hours each, from Monday to Friday inclusive.
+The regular work week for full-time clerical staff shall consist of five (5) consecutive work days of a minimum of seven (7) hours and up to eight (8) hours each, from Monday to Friday inclusive.

 Sec.
 4 Four (4) Hour Minimum